Losing a family member is one of the hardest experiences that anyone has to go through.

 Filing a Wrongful Death Claim

 Each state has specific laws addressing wrongful death claims and who has legal standing to file a claim.
 In Indiana, only the personal representative of the estate can bring a wrongful death claim.
 The personal representative is someone who is named in the deceased’s will or other estate plan documents, or that the court appoints.
-In cases where the deceased was a child, a wrongful death lawsuit can be initiated by one or both parents.
+In cases where the deceased was a child, one or both parents can start a wrongful death lawsuit.

 - The surviving spouse;